DanHalford/SanxPublicHolidays/README.md

           },
           "info": {
             "type": "string",
-            "format": "uri",
-            "description": "An optional URL providing more information about the holiday."
+            "description": "An optional field providing more information about the holiday."
           },
           "outOfOffice": {
             "type": "boolean",